top of page

 Time: About 8 minutes each way.

-Difficulty: It is a relatively easy walk to the ruins, although there are some rocks on the path.
+Difficulty: The walk to the ruins is relatively easy, although there are rocks on the path.

 Directions: Enter “Ein Nashut Ancient Synagogue” into Waze.
 The parking area is just off the main road.